Magro28/Magro28.github.io/_posts/2016-05-28-parallax-scrolling-with-phaser.md

 //..
 ```
 You can put different values for the x vectors of the layers to simulate a different
 illusion of speed and distance.
+For an working example look at the small game at the
+aboutme page.